top of page

 • Avoid using heavy accessories that would be harmful if dislodged and could be knocked about, e.g. ceramic and wood (these also make the carrier inconveniently heavy and cumbersome).

-• Use the bedding and nesting substrates directly from the permanent cage in order to retain scent for comfort.
+• Use the bedding and nesting substrates directly from the permanent habitat in order to retain scent to limit stress.

-• If your Syrian’s wheel does not fit in the travel cage, leave it out.
+• If the wheel does not fit in the travel cage, leave it out.
 Do not use an undersized wheel!

-If you have a bin travel cage or a similar solid carrier, only a thin blanket may be necessary to prevent bright sunlight.
-For air travel, if your bin carrier is only ventilated on the lid, fasten paper or a thin cloth over part of the top just before handing over to the airline.
+• Bin cages only require a thin blanket may be necessary to prevent bright sunlight.
+For air travel, fasten paper or a thin cloth over part of the top just before handing over to the airline.

 HYDRATION & FOOD